About Us: Our Story

 Suddenly a car pulled up alongside us, the occupants holding up their fire extinguisher and pointing to the back of the RV (interesting that they had a fire extinguisher in their car)!
 I knew instantly that we had a problem with the sailboat trailer.

-After stopping, we learned that we had been literally dragging the boat and trailer down the highway with the hull of the boat only ½” off the road surface.
+After stopping, I learned that we had been literally dragging the boat and trailer down the highway with the hull of the boat only ½” off the road surface.

 We were an hour from the nearest town, but he soon arrived, only to tell us there certainly was no way he could handle a sailboat and that he could not help us, cautioning that if we left it overnight in that area, it would be completely vandalized by dawn!